EFWob/RetroRadio/README.md

 # Generic additions
 ## Summary
 Generic additions are not specific to the Retro radio idea but can be used in general with the ESP32 Radio.
-You can skip to section extended input handling if you are not interested to use/understand the following features for now:
+You can skip to section [Extended
+Input Handling](#extended-input-handling) if you are not interested to use the following features for now:
- - Ethernet can be used (I had to place one radio at a spot with weak WLAN reception)
+ - [Ethernet](#ethernet-support) can be used (I had to place one radio at a spot with weak WLAN reception)
- - Philips RC5 protocol is implemented in addition to the NEC protocol. (you can configure in the preference to use both or only either one of that protocol.
-By default both are enabled)
+ - [Philips RC5 protocol](#added-support-for-rc5-remotes-philips) is implemented to be used in addition/instead of to the NEC protocol.
- - A channel concept is introduced to simplify a re-mapping of presets.
+ - A [channel concept](#channel-concept) is introduced to simplify a re-mapping of presets.
- - IR remote handling has been extended to recognise longpress and release events
+ - [IR remote handling](#added-support-for-longpress-and-release-on-ir-remotes) has been extended to recognise longpress and release events
  - When assigning commands to an event (IR pressed, touch pressed or new events like tune knob turned) you can execute not only a single command, but command sequences also.
 A command sequence is a list of commands separated by _;_
- - when a value for a command is evaluated, you can reference an additional nvs element by _@key_.
+ - when a value for a command is evaluated, you can dereference to a RAM/NVS entry by _@key_.
 Simple
-	  example: if the command _volume = @def_volume_ is encountered, the preferences are searched for key _def_volume_ which will be used as paramter (if not found, will be substituted by empty string)
+	  example: if the command _volume = @def_volume_ is encountered, then RAM/NVS are searched for key _def_volume_
+	  which will be used as paramter (if not found, will be substituted by empty string)